Choosing a Delay Analysis Method in Construction Projects

 The as-planned vs. as-built method is easier since it involves comparing schedules rather than creating models.
 The TIA method, by contrast, can be more complex and may not be the best option if skills are a concern and if your contract allows other analysis techniques.

-Appropriately selecting a delay analysis method is important to quantify delays accurately.
-Analysts must be aware of each method’s strengths and limitations to determine which is most suitable for the case at hand.
+Selecting the appropriate delay analysis method is the first step toward a substantiated and defensible claim.
+It’s necessary to understand each method’s strengths and limitations to determine which is most suitable for your specific circumstances.

-If you need assistance selecting the appropriate delay analysis method for your claim, or if your project is suffering from delays or other issues, don’t hesitate to contact us.
-Our team of delay analysis and resolution experts can help you get your project back on track.
+If you need assistance choosing a methodology or if your project is facing delays or other issues, don’t hesitate to contact us.
+Our team of delay analysis and resolution experts can help you quantify impacts, substantiate your position, and get your project back on track.

 The content included in this article is for informational purposes only and does not reflect the opinions or recommendations expressed by any individual unless otherwise stated.